mattclarke/advent_of_code_21/README.md

 How difficult is it to change each sub-program into code?
 E.g. first program is effectively `z = w + 7`
 Answer: simple.

+Can also be done by hand, see the code for a description.

 ## Day 25:
 - Part 1: simple looping over positions to do moves.
 Sets make it simple, just need to process the east facing ones first.
 - Part 2: no part 2 as usual!